dotcom-dev/infisical-secrets-action/README.md

 1. Adjust the code and then.
 2. Build with `yarn build`
+3. Commit the changes
-3. Update the version in the `package.json` file.
+4. Update the version in the `package.json` file and commit the change with the message `vX.Y.Z`
-4. Commit the changes and push to the repository.
+5. Push the changes to the repository
+6. Create a new release with the tag `vX.Y.Z` and the release notes